OpenNebula/docs/source/deployment/vmware_infrastructure_setup/vcenter_driver.rst

 .. warning:: The image import operation may take a long time.
 If you use the Sunstone client and receive a "Cannot contact server: is it running and reachable?" the 30 seconds Sunstone timeout may have been reached.
 In this case either configure Sunstone to live behind Apache/NGINX or use the CLI tool instead.

+vCenter resources can be easily imported into OpenNebula, these can be classified:

+* hosts
+* datastores
+* networks
+* templates
+* wilds
+* images

 .. _vcenter_import_clusters:

 Importing vCenter Clusters
 --------------------------------------------------------------------------------

 Vcenter cluster is the first thing that you will want to add into your vcenter installation because all other vcenter resources depend on it.
 OpenNebula will import these clusters as opennebula hosts so you can monitor them easily using Sunstone (Infrastructure/Hosts) or through CLI (onehost).
+Also this is the only step where the authentication is to be required so it's important to assure that the process finishes successfully.

 In :ref:`vCenter Node Installation <vcenter_import_host_tool>` we've already explained how a vCenter cluster can be imported from the command-line interface using onevcenter.